 People with leprosy require support in various aspects in order to attain overall improved quality of life.
-The Inclusive Empowerment project works in Cuddalore and Vilupuram Districts, Tamil Nadu, supporting disability management to livelihoods.
+The Inclusive Empowerment project works in Cuddalore and Vilupuram Districts, in Tamil Nadu India, supporting disability management to livelihoods.

 Once cured of leprosy, physical disability and stigma can continue to negatively impact the job prospects of people with leprosy.
 The project supports people affected by leprosy and disability to form producer group businesses where they are stakeholders, contributing to the decision-making and income generation of the businesses.
 The project teaches the groups about financial management, business management, market value and group structure in order to increase sustainability and help group members to take ownership of the groups.
 8 producer groups in camphor making and candle making, consisting of approximately 500 members have been established.